 Normally no; we try to help the child work through homesickness by encouraging involvement in camp activities.
 If there is concern that a child might become homesick while at camp, the parent/guardian should talk to the health director during check-in on Sunday.
 Knowing the parent's/guardian's wishes regarding a child's camp experience will help us if homesickness occurs.

 What experience do camp counselors have?

 NYSDEC camp counselors have at least two years of college, required NYSDEC training and training in first aid, AED, CPR, 15-passenger van safety and fire extinguisher use.
 They also have training in working with youth, firearm safety, child abuse reporting, blood borne pathogens, hazard awareness, waterfront safety and preventing sexual harassment.
-In addition, all camp staff-not just counselors-receive a thorough background check.
+In addition, all camp staff are run through the NYS Sex Offender Registry for a background check.

 What food is offered at camp?

 Meals consist of wholesome foods prepared by experienced cooks.

 Can a child with a food allergy be accommodated?

 Yes; the child's parent or guardian should notify our camps program ahead of time to ensure that we have the necessary food(s) on hand for the camper.

 What emergency procedures are followed in case of an accident or illness at camp?